 How to conduct an employee theft investigation?

 When you discover wrongdoing – it’s important to remember that people should be treated as innocent until proven guilty – so being prudent in your initial interactions is good practice.
-Also, follow the steps outlined below to build your case.
+Investigating a theft or potentially criminal wrongdoing will likely require a discrete workplace investigation which may also require the services of an external specialist experienced in the matter, as the company must observe specific employee and human rights legislation.
+To begin your investigation, follow the steps outlined below to build your case.

 - Be discreet – it’s always recommended that you do not confront any individuals immediately as doing so may lead to serious legal consequences later.
 Instead, it’s best that you only discuss the matter with key stakeholders.
 Make sure that you abide by any guidelines relayed by your HR department with respect to your employees’ rights and your responsibilities as an employer.